IBM Somers Office Complex: Layout

-Approximately 2,000 IBM employees in Global Services, Software, and the Systems and Technology Group once occupied 1200000 sqft of office space in 730 acre hilltop campus consisting of four triangle-shaped main buildings and a central service building, each topped with a glass pyramid.
+Approximately 2,000 IBM employees in Global Services, Software, and the Systems and Technology Group once occupied 1200000 sqft of office space in the 730 acre hilltop campus consisting of four triangle-shaped main buildings and a central service building, each topped with a glass pyramid.

 Awards

 In 1990 the Somers complex staff was given IEEE Corporate Innovation Recognition "For the development of the multilayer ceramic thermal conduction module for high performance computers."